yuuvis/JavaScript-calls/README.md

 # javascript-calls
-This houses that yuuvis API calls related to Javascript
+This houses that yuuvis® API calls related to Javascript